OpenPilot Revolution and RevoMini¶

 - MS5611 barometers

-- 2 analog to digital inputs for battery voltage and current monitoring (2 more possible using PWM output pins 5,6)
+- analog to digital inputs for battery voltage and current monitoring, more adcs possible on arbitrary pins

 - USB port